 Finding peace is possible

 In time she ended up being diagnosed with terminal cancer, and moved into hospice care.
 The change in her was the most remarkable thing I’ve ever seen.
-After years of being continuously actively psychotic, her delusions abated, and she was the most relaxed and content I’d ever seen her She enjoyed my visits, and while she still had the energy I would take her out for coffee.
+After years of being continuously actively psychotic, her delusions abated, and she was the most relaxed and content I’d ever seen her.
+She enjoyed my visits, and while she still had the energy, we’d go out for coffee.
 She found greater peace as she neared death than she had experienced for many, many years.
 Sometimes the world works in mysterious ways.

 The benefit of meeting in the middle